-Your doctor may refer you to a specialist, or rheumatologist, to confirm the diagnosis.
-Anyone who has persistent joint pain and swelling, without a diagnosis, should be referred to a rheumatologist.
+Your doctor may refer you to a specialist, called a rheumatologist, to confirm the diagnosis.
+Anyone with persistent joint pain and swelling without a diagnosis should get a referral to a rheumatologist.

 It’s important to know what type of RA you have to get an accurate assessment of disease activity.
 There are three types of RA:

 - Seropositive RA: In this type, you test positive for cyclic citrullinated peptide (CCP) antibodies (CCP) and rheumatoid factor (RF).

 - Seronegative RA: In this type, you test negative for CCP and RF.